 The Company Row (Consett) has been open for 20 years - and one staff member has been there since the start.
-As staff celebrated the pub's anniversary, they also

 As staff celebrated the pub's anniversary, they also recognised the long service notched up by Sarah Rowell, who joined the pub as a bar associate a week before it opened.